vmonaco/biologger/README.md

 y | absolute y location of the pointer device modifier_code | modifier key codes pressed during the event modifier_name | modifier key names pressed during the event

+### Build instructions

+See the Makefile.
+To build the jar:

+    $ make jar

+To run the jar:

+    $ java -jar biologger.jar